viktorgodard/robotics/README.md

 Control Large DC Motors with Arduino!
 SyRen Motor Driver Tutorial https://youtu.be/OW-Bf3yjUyE

+# Extra notes: I got the chassis below, but decided not to use it as completing
+#              such project is expensive and with not enough ROI
+#              Lesson: 1 to 4 lower Amperage motors provide better ROI to learn IOT/Robotics.

 Dagu Wild Thumper 6WD All-Terrain Chassis https://www.pololu.com/product/1561
 The three motors on each side of the robot are wired in parallel, so only two channels of motor control are required to get this chassis moving.
 The motors are intended for a maximum nominal operating voltage of 7.2 V (2V minimum), and each has a stall current of 6.6 A and a no-load current of 420 mA at 7.2 V. Since the motors will briefly draw the full stall current when abruptly starting from rest (and nearly twice the stall current when abruptly going from full speed in one direction to full speed in the other), we recommend a motor driver capable of supplying the 20A combined per-channel stall current of these motors at 7.2 V.